s3afroze/automate-my-tabs/README.md

 You can follow the steps below if you dont know how to use the directory:
 1. Download the files in the Downloads folder.
 2. In order to interact with the script, enter the following in the shell: cd Desktop/downloads/automate-my-tabs
-3. Read the README.txt file.
+3. Check out the README.txt file.

 ## How to set the time?
 There are multiple ways to set the time to run the script for opening websites.